andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 Mine runs completly zero issue since i made it.

 If you need help, pull a request or start a discussion, Thanks!

+Version 4.2 Update:
+---
+User Capusjon had the idea that it might be useful to add 3 Nodes for Enocean / Zigbee green power switches
+>"Fluid Dimming when holding keypress" This is useful for switches like Enocean or zigbee green power devices that send a signal on push and >release.
+The first node send a request to dim up in 8000ms / second node dim down in 8000ms / third node to stop dimming.
+>The nodes are set to the "light" endpoint and can be easily changed into "grouped_light", additional the ID is needed.

+> new File:
+> - /flows/dimming_nodes.json

+- 3 nodes for dimming functionality for Enocean / Zigbee green power switches

 Version 4.1 Update: (file has a V2 prefix)